darcyMaz/P1-2DPlatformer-DarcyMazloum/README.md

-This Unity project includes an advanced character controller for a 2D platformer.
+This Unity project prototypes an advanced character controller for a 2D platformer.
+Crisp and fluid movement free of common bugs from collision and ground detection.
+A precise jump mechanic that includes coyote time and jump buffering.
+All using industry standard design patterns.

 ## Character Movement Explanation
       I decided to use RigidBody2D for my character because: